skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 and retires to the inn.
 Later in the day, a note is delivered to Thordek that invites him back to the magistrate's office.

 Thordek visits K'dar Stonefist in his office.
-The two Dwarves begin by speaking of Dwarven things: Where they are from and who they are related to.
+The two dwarves begin by speaking of dwarven things: Where they are from and who they are related to.
 They discuss stonework and family trees for some time before K'dar turns the conversation to business.